ATTN: Adam Powell, 301 ME

 What do you find most rewarding about what you teach?

 I always enjoy hearing about what students are doing at work.
 It is great to learn about how students are putting concepts from class into action.

 Where did you study?
 Any reason in particular behind your choice (a program you were excited about, a city you love, a researcher you wanted to work with)?

-At MIT, I studied Management Science with a focus on information systems.
-I additionally studied Expository Writing.
+At MIT, I studied management science with a focus on information systems.
+Additionally, I studied expository writing.
 One writing class required me to create specifications for an interactive website.
-I decided to create specifications for an online wellness tool, and worked with a team of students to implement it.
-The project got me excited about digital health, and led to an undergraduate thesis on the impact of health IT on cost and quality.
+I decided to create specifications for an online wellness tool and worked with a team of students to implement it.
+The project got me excited about digital health and led to an undergraduate thesis on the impact of health IT on cost and quality.
 After completing the thesis, I sent it out to various doctoral programs within business schools, with the intention of studying the intersection between healthcare and technology.
 I ended up at Wharton’s program in healthcare management and economics.
 At Wharton, I wrote a dissertation which focused on technology purchasing within hospitals.
-Since computed tomography (CT) machines are an expensive technology, but more uniform than information systems, I focused the research on CT purchasing.
-Moving forward to today, I remain interested in issues involving both digital health and high-cost fields such as radiology.
+Since computed tomography machines are an expensive technology, but more uniform than information systems, I focused the research on CT purchasing.
+Moving forward to today, I remain interested in issues involving both digital health and high-cost fields, such as radiology.

 What are the specifics of your industry experience?